est31/postfix-macros/README.md

 [RFC 2442]: https://github.com/rust-lang/rfcs/pull/2442
 [UFCS]: https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax

+## Footprint

+This crate has no dependencies beyond the one proc macro dependency, which itself has no dependencies.
+There is no reliance on the extremely slow to compile syn crate.
+The compile time is thus very short, and thus the crate has little footprint.

+This choice also has some downsides, as syn is actually quite a powerful tool, namely that the expression precedence is different in some places to the precedence of normal Rust.
+These differences are regarded as bugs and users are welcome to file reports about them.
+Relying on the non-Rust-specific behaviour is not supported by the semver guarantee of this crate.

 ## TODO

 * Send a PR to rustc to syntactically permit postfix macros so that we can use an attribute macro.